LordOfMice/hidusbf/README.md

   from directories DRIVER\NTX86\NOPATCH\ and DRIVER\AMD64\NOPATCH\
   and replace drivers from directories DRIVER\NTX86\ and DRIVER\AMD64\

-  Because Windows 2000 have not restrictions of overclocking Low Speed USB devices in system code - you can use the driver from DRIVER\NTX86\NOPATCH\
+  Because Windows 2000 doesn't have restrictions of overclocking Low Speed USB devices in system code - you can use the driver from DRIVER\NTX86\NOPATCH\
   always.
-Windows 98 and ME also have not such restrictions, so there is no patch version of driver for these OSes at all.
+Windows 98 and ME also don't have such restrictions, so there is no patch version of driver for these OSes at all.

   2. For OSes begining from Windows XP for successful overclocking of